Viewers guide to World Cup in Qatar - NewsBreak

 F1 champion, activist Vettel bids farewell after final race

-ABU DHABI, United Arab Emirates (AP) — Ahead of his final race in Formula One, Sebastian Vettel lined up for the national anthem wearing a T-shirt with a picture of Earth, a nod to his environmental activism.
+ABU DHABI, United Arab Emirates — (AP) — Ahead of his final race in Formula One, Sebastian Vettel lined up for the national anthem wearing a T-shirt with a picture of Earth, a nod to his environmental activism.
 Then eight jets flew overhead trailing colorful smoke.
-It was a moment that highlighted the delicate balance the four-time F1 champion treads as a lifelong auto racing fan increasingly uneasy at the toll his passion takes on the planet.
-“It’s a huge privilege being in the position that we are in and with that comes some responsibility.
-So I hope to pass on a little bit to the other drivers to carry on some of the good work.
-It’s great to see that we have the power to inspire you with what we do and what we say,” Vettel said after the race.
-“I think there’s far bigger and far more important things than racing in circles, but obviously it’s what we love.
-And through that, if we can transfer some of the really important values, then that’s big.”
+It was...

 Comments / 0